python/cpython/Doc/library/constants.rst

    Special value used in conjunction with extended slicing syntax.

-   .. % XXX Someone who understands extended slicing should fill in here.
+   ..
+XXX Someone who understands extended slicing should fill in here.

+.. data:: __debug__

+   This constant is true if Python was not started with an :option:`-O` option.
+   Assignments to :const:`__debug__` are illegal and raise a :exc:`SyntaxError`.
+   See also the :keyword:`assert` statement.